Two-photon optical shielding of collisions between ultracold polar molecules: Appendices

 \subsection{Variation of the detunings characterizing the 2-OS}

-In the main text we exposed the reasons for the dependence of the detunings $\Delta$, $\delta$, and $\Delta_\mathrm{eff}$ on the intermolecular distance $R$, \textit{i.e.}, as the collision between the molecules develops.
-These variations are displayed in Fig. \ref{fig:detuning_no_raman} when the Raman condition $\delta=0$ is fulfilled at infinity, thus for individual molecules (case (i) in the main text), and in Fig. \ref{fig:detuning_with_raman} when the Raman condition $\delta(R_C)=0$ is applied at the crossing point between the dressed scattering channels (case (ii) in the main text).
+In Section \ref{Interaction Hamiltonian}, we exposed the reasons for the dependence of the detunings $\Delta$, $\delta$, and $\Delta_\mathrm{eff}$ on the intermolecular distance $R$, \textit{i.e.}, as the collision between the molecules develops.
+These variations are displayed in Fig. \ref{fig:detuning_no_raman} when the Raman condition $\delta=0$ is fulfilled at infinity, thus for individual molecules (case (i) in Section \ref{Adiabatic elimination}).
 We see that the $R$ variation of the PEC of the $|q\rangle$ states, and thus of $\Delta(R)$, does not affect the behaviour of the 2-OS: namely, the variations of $\Delta_\mathrm{eff}$ and $\delta$ remain weak for $R>R_C$, and the magnitude of $\Delta$ dominates the process for all distances.
 In other words, the conditions for adiabatic elimination remain fulfilled at all relevant distances.